-CIPL is grateful for the opportunity to comment on the Office of the Privacy Commissioner of Canada's "Consultation on transborder dataflows" and the "Supplementary discussion document".
+CIPL is grateful for the opportunity to comment on the Office of the Privacy Commissioner of Canada's reframed "Consultation on transfers for processing".
 We look forward to further opportunities for dialogue on cross-border data flows or other privacy and data protection matters.

-If you would like to discuss any of these comments or require additional information, please contact Bojana Bellamy, bbellamy@huntonAK.com, Markus Heyder, mheyder@huntonAK.com, Nathalie Laneret, nlaneret@huntonAK.com, or Sam Grogan, sgrogan@huntonAK.com.
+If you would like to discuss any of these comments or require additional information, please contact Bojana Bellamy, bbellamy@huntonAK.com; Markus Heyder, mheyder@huntonAK.com; Nathalie Laneret, nlaneret@huntonAK.com; or Sam Grogan, sgrogan@huntonAK.com.